“Tracking is seeing. Seeing is done with the mind.”

 Every November for the past half-dozen years I have flown to central Arizona to visit good friends over Thanksgiving: 10 days of good food and company with Kevin and Rita Harding.
 Kevin is also a long-time naturalist, birder and tracker and so much of our time is spent in these pursuits.
 My own mission each year is to absorb as much information about southwestern mammals as possible.
 The big attraction for me is the possibility of discovering cougar tracks and sign, so about half our days are spent searching the dry washes around Sedona and the ponderosa pine forests of the Coconino Plateau around Flagstaff.
 On six of my past visits we have been successful at this, but only after many days of wandering.
 This year we struck gold on the very first outing as well as on the second.

 Kevin warned me that there had been no rain for a month and a half and so all the puddles and catchments in the washes were dry as bone.
-Since water attracts animals in the desert, the prospects were not good.
+Since water in the desert attracts wildlife, the prospects were not good.
 Also, there was no snow up on the plateau; even the San Francisco peaks were dull gray rather than bright white as is usually the case by late November.
 Our first exploration was in the so-called Aerie area west of Sedona in the chaparral desert.
 We left the trail a couple of hundred yards from the parking lot and entered a complex system of drainages.
 The red sandstone dust was talcum under our feet and there was no evidence of any water anywhere.
-Nevertheless we persisted and soon began to pick up tracks of mule deer and black-tailed jackrabbit.
+Nevertheless, we persisted and soon began to pick up tracks of mule deer and black-tailed jackrabbit.